peer-calls/peer-calls/README.md

 # Development

-Below are some common NPM scripts that are used for development:
+Below are some common scripts used for development:

 ```
-npm start              start the precompiled server.
+npm start              build all resources and start the server.
 npm run build          build all client-side resources.
-npm run start:server   start and compile server-side TypeScript on the fly,
+npm run start:server   start the server
-                       restarts the server when the resources change.
-npm run start:watch    start the server, and recompile client-side resources
+npm run js:watch       build and watch resources
-                       when the sources change.
-npm test               run all tests.
+npm test               run all client-side tests.
+go test ./...`a        run all server tests
 npm run ci             run all linting, tests and build the client-side
 ```